azuline/rose/docs/PLAYLISTS_COLLAGES.md

-# Using Playlists & Collages
+# Managing Playlists & Collages

 Rosé supports the creation and management of collages (lists of releases) and playlists (lists of tracks).